boxed/kodare.net/_posts/2021-04-04-djang_react_and_cors.markdown

 Serve the initial HTML from Django.
 That's it.

 You can load the compiled JavaScript React code from a different source without triggering CORS!
-Or you can compile your React code directly into your static files directory.
+Or you can compile your React code directly into your static files directory and serve everything via Django.
 I prefer this second method because that's the same in production as in development, and I like that.